Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 60-point total in all seven games this season.
+- Ohio State has combined with its opponents to put up more than 60.5 points in all seven games this season.

-- Penn State's games have yet to go over 60 points this season.
+- Penn State has not yet combined with its opponents to score more than 60.5 points in a game this season.

-- Saturday's total is 16.2 points lower than the two team's combined 76.2 points per game average.
+- The combined points per game average of the two teams, 76.2, is 15.7 points more than Saturday's over/under.

-- The 50.6 PPG average total in Nittany Lions games this season is 9.4 points fewer than this game's over/under.
+- The 60.5 total in this game is 9.9 points above the 50.6 average total in Nittany Lions games this season.

 Ohio State Stats and Trends

-- When Ohio State records more than 14.7 points, it is 5-2 against the spread and 6-1 overall.
+- When Ohio State scores more than 14.7 points, it is 5-2 against the spread and 6-1 overall.

-- When Ohio State piles up over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.
+- Ohio State is 5-2 against the spread and 6-1 overall when the team piles up more than 324.4 yards.

-- This year, the Buckeyes have five turnovers, eight fewer than the Nittany Lions have takeaways (13).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.